erikstricker/MosaicSim/README.md

 <b>Example of a spiked in inserton.</b>
 </p>

-### TykeVar
+### TweakVar

-Here, we use the TykeVar workflow to modify reads of HG002 directly at their reference position by including artificial mutations.
+Here, we use the TweakVar workflow to modify reads of HG002 directly at their reference position by including artificial mutations.
 To demonstrate the wide application of this tool, we generate a random distribution of allele frequencies between 1% and 40%.
 In contrast to the above approach, we do not introduce new haplotypes with this.
 However, more complex mutations (e.g. rearrangements, duplication, or very long structural variants) will not be able to be introduced to the data itself, since the size of the reads is limited.

 #### 0) Fetch Data